effectfully/Generic/readme.md

 I.e. an encoded data typed is a list of named constructors.
 It also has a name and is packaged with telescopes of types of parameters and indices. `Name` and `Type` come from the `Reflection` module.
 That `Coerce` stuff is elaborated in [Emulating cumulativity in Agda](http://effectfully.blogspot.ru/2016/07/cumu.html).
 Constructors are interpreted in the way described in [Descriptions](http://effectfully.blogspot.ru/2016/04/descriptions.html) (in the `CompProp` module).

-There is some reflection machinery that allows to parse actual Agda data types into their described counterparts.
-An example from the `/Generic/Examples/ReadData.agda` module:
+There is some reflection machinery that allows to parse regular Agda data types into their described counterparts.
+An example from the [`Examples/ReadData.agda`](Examples/ReadData.agda) module:

 ```
 data D {α β} (A : Set α) (B : ℕ -> Set β) : ∀ {n} -> B n -> List ℕ -> Set (α ⊔ β) where